-Alternatively, users can choose to perform client-side validation by issuing a request for the new object's metadata, comparing the reported hash value, and deleting the object in case of a mismatch.
-To avoid race conditions where independent processes delete or overwrite each other's data, we also recommend that you use object generations and preconditions.
+Alternatively, users can choose to perform client-side validation of their uploads by issuing a request for the uploaded object's metadata, comparing the reported hash value, and deleting the object in case of a mismatch.
+This method is useful if the object's MD5 or CRC32C hash isn't known at the start of the upload.
+To avoid race conditions where independent processes delete or replace each other's data, use object generations and preconditions.

-In the case of parallel uploads using object composition, users should perform an integrity check for each component upload and then use component preconditions with their compose requests to protect against race conditions.
+In the case of parallel composite uploads, users should perform an integrity check for each component upload and then use component preconditions with their compose requests to protect against race conditions.
 Object composition offers no server-side MD5 validation, so users who wish to perform an end-to-end integrity check should apply client-side validation to the new composite object.

 x-goog-hash header.
 In the past, MD5s were used as object ETags,

-but we recommend that users avoid assuming this since composite objects will
+but users should avoid assuming this since some objects use opaque

-use opaque ETag values that make no guarantees outside of changing when the
+ETag values that make no guarantees outside of changing when the object changes.

 Server-side upload validation can be performed by supplying locally computed